ruzbahan/scotman/README.md

-# SCoTMan: Trust Management in IoT using Hyperledger Fabric and Caliper
+# SCoTMan: Smart Contract for Trust Management in IoT using Hyperledger Fabric

 ## Overview